dark-nod3/Front-end-Cheatsheet/Cheatsheet/gridgradient.md

-# Crazy Things You Can Do with CSS Gradients
+# Crazy Things You Can Do with CSS Gradients:
 Next-level css gradients:

 you may think we can just make this with gradient for following div: